jcoop32/portfolio/README.md

 ### 3. Brainstorm the functionalities I want to add

 For me Brainstorming 3 different types of interactions was kind of difficult.
-I of course used the `.on()` and `.hover()`, which is deprecated and replaced with `.on('mouseenter')` and `.on('mouseleave)`, but figuring out the third interaction was tough for me.
+I of course used the `.on()` and `.hover()`, which is deprecated and now replaced with `.on('mouseenter')` and `.on('mouseleave)`, but figuring out the third interaction was tough for me.
 I then talked with my instructor Matt and he came up with a cool idea to `.toggle()` the project description.

 ### 4. Create the HTML and Javascript/jQuery